July 29th, 2022

 If you've been paying attention to some of the up-and-coming cities in South Carolina and even in the whole country, maybe you've heard about Greenville, SC.

 Considered to be a nice, small city with friendly and outgoing people, Greenville has recently landed on the radar of a lot of individuals considering making a move.
-Within driving distance to both the beach and the mountains, as well as thriving downtown, this is a lovely spot to call home.
+This is a lovely spot to call home, within driving distance to the beach and the mountains, as well as thriving downtown.

 Are you thinking of moving to Greenville, SC?
 Let's dive in!